filonico/filonico.github.io/_pages/resources.md

 <br />
 <br />

-Feel free to get in touch if you may need something of this kind ✏️🖍️
+Feel free to get in touch if you may need something of this kind.

 <ul>
 <li><b>Animal icons</b>.
 These have been used to decorate phylogenetic trees, plots and other paper figures.
 Up to now, I've mostly focused on organisms that I personally study (i.e., branchiopods and bivalves).</li>